-Theme Risk Likelihood Consequence Inherent Risk Rating Risk Treatment Compliance Certain (5) ' ' 9) Apply for a method of the land valuation and levy rates on.

-If the land is not rated Likely (4) Major (4) Council's rating strategy

-(social/community) there could be back considers all types of land

-lash from community holdings within the Shire

-members regarding and rate revenue is

-lost rate revenue for collected on a perceived

-the community.
-Other equitable basis from all

-ratepayers may eligible property

-believe that their land assessments.

-should not be rated

-and lodge an appeal

-to SAT
+Theme Risk Likelihood Consequence Inherent Risk Rating Risk Treatment The change from Crown land to Freehold changes the land from non-rateable to rateable land as per the Act.
+If we don't obtain a method of valuation we cannot rate the land and will be non- compliant Certain (5) Insignificant (1) Moderate (5- 9) Apply for a method of the land valuation and levy rates on. (social/community) If the land is not rated there could be back lash from community members regarding lost rate revenue for the community.
+Other ratepayers may believe that their land should not be rated and lodge an appeal to SAT Likely (4) Major (4) Council's rating strategy considers all types of land holdings within the Shire and rate revenue is collected on a perceived equitable basis from all eligible property assessments.